Plugins are shareable packages that bundle slash commands, subagents, skills, hooks, MCP servers, and LSP servers into single installable units.

 Bundle all your customizations into shareable packages that install with a single command.
 Share with your team or use across your own projects.
 Learn more in the official plugin guide.

 Plugins can include any combination of these six component types.
-Note the key distinction between user-invoked (Commands) and model-invoked (Skills) components:
+Each type has different invocation semantics.

 Example: /deploy - Deploy your application to production